-Setting up Braze MCP server
+Setting up the Braze MCP server

-Learn how to set up Braze MCP server, so you can interact with your Braze data through natural language using tools like Claude and Cursor.
+Learn how to set up the Braze MCP server, so you can interact with your Braze data through natural language using tools like Claude and Cursor.
 For more general information, see Braze MCP server.

 important: